-You should only move on to more concrete techniques and options if you have a good rapport with the dentist you’ve chosen.
+You should only move on to the strategies below if you have a good rapport with the dentist you’ve chosen.

-The least invasive approach – that is, psychological techniques – should be considered and tried first, unless there is a very good reason (including your own preferences) to move on to sedation options straight away.
+The least invasive approach should be considered and tried first, unless there is a good reason (such as your own preference) to move on to IV sedation straight away.

 You may find it helpful to bring someone along to hold your hand for a bit of support.
-Dentists are very happy for you to take a friend or family member to your appointment to give you the support you need (just make sure they are not scared too!).
+Most dentists are very happy for you to take a friend or family member to your appointment (just make sure they are not scared too!).
 If a dentist were to object to this, they’re not the right person to treat you.

-Psychological approaches include techniques such as tell-show-do, structured time, desensitisation, relaxation (especially belly breathing), hypnosis and other options which you can read about on this site.
-This may all sound quite structured and abstract and time-consuming, and it probably is.
+Psychological strategies include techniques such as signalling, tell-show-do, structured time, distraction, desensitisation, relaxation (especially belly breathing), hypnosis and other options which you can read about on this site.

-An integral part of psychological approaches is that any treatment is delivered comfortably and gently.
+An integral part of psychological strategies is that any treatment is delivered comfortably and gently.

-Of course, if you choose to enlist the help of a therapist, such as a psychologist, psychotherapist, counsellor, or hypnotherapist, the approach can be a lot more structured.
+Of course, you can also choose to enlist the help of a therapist, such as a psychologist, psychotherapist, counsellor, or hypnotherapist.
 Cognitive-behavioural therapy tends to be the method of choice for tackling dental phobia and specific dental fears.
-Also, dentists with a special interest in helping people with dental anxiety may offer a variety of these psychological interventions.

-If psychological techniques alone do not help you enough, there are various sedation options.
-Inhalation sedation (laughing gas) is great for making you feel more relaxed, and it is very much a “participation technique” suited to people who like to feel in control of situations.
+If psychological techniques on their own are not enough, there are various sedation options.
+Inhalation sedation (laughing gas) is great for making you feel more relaxed, and can be very much a “participation technique” also suited to people who like to feel in control of situations.

 On the other hand, IV (intravenous) sedation may be better suited to those who are more willing to entrust control to another person.
 It can produce a level of sedation so deep that you may not remember much, or even nothing at all, of what happens during treatment.